Updated: Aug 23, 2022

 Judges said at the time the fines and fees undermine two main goals of the juvenile justice system: rehabilitation and public safety.

 According to their press release, “the court is committed to eliminating policies that base personal liberty on financial ability rather than likelihood to appear in court or the potential for future delinquent behavior.”

 In adult court, a push for bail reform has gained ground in recent months, as city leaders continue their efforts to reduce New Orleans’ jail population.

-LA routinely jails people after release dates February 2019 (12)
+LA routinely jails people after release dates February 2019 (article was deleted)

 “The criminal justice system is based on the idea that if you do a crime you serve your time and then you go free.
 And that going free part is not being carried out correctly in Louisiana,” said civil rights attorney William Most, who has lawsuits pending against DOC and local sheriff’s offices related to the alleged overdetention of five different clients.

 “It’s hard to be in prison.
 But it’s even harder to be in prison knowing that you should be free and not having any idea when you’re going to get out,” Most said.